 Some things are worth taking a chance on and the Samsung Galaxy Z Flip 3 is one of them.

-As for the cons, well the battery and camera are what bug me the most.
+As for the cons, well, the battery and camera are what bug us the most.
 Nearly any other $1,000 flagship will beat the Z Flip 3 in those clutch categories.
-It’s all about what you’re willing to compromise on.
+It’s all about what compromises you’re willing to make.

 There’s no question the Z Flip 3 is an enjoyable smartphone to use.
 It’s novel compared to the boring slabs of today’s market — and novel sometimes goes a long way.
 If you’re looking to change up the daily experience of how you use your phone, you can do a lot worse than the Z Flip 3.
 It’s not a perfect phone and certainly has its share of faults, but some things are worth taking a chance on — and the Samsung Galaxy Z Flip 3 is one of them.